girishji/girishji.github.io/_posts/2023-08-03-vim-plugin-howto.markdown

 repositories.

 ```
-plugin_name
+myplugin
 ├── LICENSE
 ├── README.md
 ├── autoload
 │   ├── foo.vim
 │   └── bar.vim
 ├── doc
-│   └── plugin_name.txt
+│   └── myplugin.txt
 └── plugin
-    └── plugin_name.vim
+    └── myplugin.vim
 ```

 Your main directory name should be the name of the plugin.
 Under that directory, the plugin should have a `plugin` and an `autoload` directory:

 - The `plugin` directory sets up the plugin.
 It should include the commands and keybindings that you want in your plugin.
-The file `plugin_name.vim` gets sourced first, followed by other files in this directory.
+The file `myplugin.vim` gets sourced first, followed by other files in this directory.
 - The `autoload` directory holds the meat of the plugin.
 It is only loaded when one of the commands defined in the `plugin` directory gets called.
 On-demand